uccser/verto/docs/source/extensions.rst

 Extensions
 #######################################

-As Kordac is an extension of the Python Markdown package, you should be able to include any extension for the original package.
+As Verto is an extension of the Python Markdown package, you should be able to include any extension for the original package.
-This page details using extensions with Kordac, plus listing a few useful extensions that we recommend.
+This page details using extensions with Verto, plus listing a few useful extensions that we recommend.

-To include a package, pass a list of extensions to the ``extensions`` keyword when creating the Kordac object.
+To include a package, pass a list of extensions to the ``extensions`` keyword when creating the Verto object.
 For example:

 .. code-block:: python